Scarlet-t/Dummy_Blockchain/README.md

-## Executable file is dist/main.exe
+## Executable file is in dist directory

 A simple Blockchain implementation in python.